anggrayudi/SimpleStorage/README.md

 ![Alt text](art/getAccessibleAbsolutePaths.png?raw=true "DocumentFileCompat.getAccessibleAbsolutePaths()")

-All paths in those locations are accessible via functions `DocumentFileCompat.from*()`, otherwise your action will be denied by the system if you want to access paths other than those.
-Functions `DocumentFileCompat.from*()` (next section) will return null as well.
+All paths in those locations are accessible via functions `DocumentFileCompat.from*()`, otherwise your action will be denied by the system if you want to access paths other than those, then functions `DocumentFileCompat.from*()` (next section) will return null as well.
 On API 28-, you can obtain it by requesting the runtime permission.
 For API 29+, it is obtained automatically by calling `SimpleStorageHelper#requestStorageAccess()` or `SimpleStorageHelper#openFolderPicker()`.
 The granted paths are persisted by this library via `ContentResolver#takePersistableUriPermission()`, so you don't need to remember them in preferences: